 The 80D is a recent model that features in the current product line-up of Canon.
 In contrast, the D80 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D80 was succeeded by the Nikon D90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 80D vs Nikon D80

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Nikon D80 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.